mchannon/hashsite/docs/02-FORMAT-CODES-PRECISION.md

 - 8 characters for property, entrance, trailhead
 - 9 characters for person-scale points, delivery, gate, pickup
 - 10 characters for sub-meter or inspection/survey use

+## Alphadecimal rubric

+Hashsite is a 36-symbol alphadecimal coordinate system.

+The purpose of using all digits and letters is compactness.
+Dropping symbols to avoid every possible visual ambiguity would make codes longer.
+Hashsite instead keeps the full alphabet and provides readability aids such as `o`/`0` handling and optional checksum dots.

 ---